 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Berkshire Bank reported total carbon emissions of approximately 2,142,900 kg CO2e.
-This figure includes 1,989,800 kg CO2e from Scope 1 emissions, which primarily arise from direct operations, while Scope 2 emissions were not reported, and Scope 3 emissions accounted for about 153,100 kg CO2e.
-Comparatively, in 2022, the bank's total emissions were about 3,589,100 kg CO2e, with Scope 1 emissions at 2,869,200 kg CO2e, Scope 2 emissions at 225,600 kg CO2e, and Scope 3 emissions reaching 494,300 kg CO2e.
-This indicates a significant reduction in total emissions from 2022 to 2023, highlighting Berkshire Bank's commitment to lowering its carbon footprint.
-Berkshire Bank's emissions data is cascaded from its corporate family, specifically from Brookline Bank, which is a merged entity.
-However, there are currently no specific reduction targets or climate pledges documented, indicating a potential area for future commitment and improvement in their sustainability strategy.
-Overall, Berkshire Bank's emissions profile reflects a proactive approach to managing its environmental impact, with a clear focus on reducing Scope 1 emissions.
+This figure includes 1,989,800 kg CO2e from Scope 1 emissions, which primarily arise from direct operations, while Scope 2 emissions were reported as zero.
+Additionally, Scope 3 emissions accounted for about 153,100 kg CO2e, reflecting indirect emissions from the bank's value chain.
+Comparatively, in 2022, the bank's total emissions were approximately 3,589,100 kg CO2e, with Scope 1 emissions at 2,869,200 kg CO2e, Scope 2 emissions at 225,600 kg CO2e, and Scope 3 emissions at 494,300 kg CO2e.
+This indicates a significant reduction in total emissions of about 1,446,200 kg CO2e from 2022 to 2023.
+Berkshire Bank's emissions data is cascaded from its parent company, Brookline Bank, as part of a merged entity relationship.
+However, there are currently no specific reduction targets or climate pledges disclosed by Berkshire Bank, indicating a potential area for future commitment and improvement in their sustainability strategy.
+Overall, Berkshire Bank's emissions profile demonstrates a positive trend towards reducing its carbon footprint, particularly in Scope 1 emissions, while the absence of Scope 2 emissions suggests a potential focus on energy efficiency or renewable energy sourcing.

 Access structured emissions data, company-specific emission factors, and source documents